Cathedral High School (New Ulm, Minnesota): History

 In the 1960s, the school had about 400 students.
 The school worked with the local school district to have students take some courses in the New Ulm public school system.

 Athletics

 The school baseball team is known for winning the 1951 Catholic state championship.
+They also earned a trip to the Minnesota State Tournament in 2021, and winning 3rd place at state in 2022.

+The school Robotics program has managed to send teams the world championship three times.